rishshah/CS-475-Computer-Graphics/Assignment 4/README.md

 - `[ P ]` -> switch to playback mode
 - `[ R ]` -> switch to record mode
-- `[ V ]` -> switch to view mode ( No models saved in this state )
+- `[ V ]` -> switch to view mode ( Camera Part models saved in this state )

 #### Pan(View) mode
-- Just see things from all angles by moving third person camera about its center (but axes of rotation are global axes)
+- Just see things (and adjust camera) from all angles by moving third person camera about its center (but axes of rotation are global axes)

 - `[ Up/Down ]` -> rotate about X axis
 - `[ Left/Right ]` -> rotate about Y axis